tophat8855/temperature_spread/README.md

-# Ruby Exercise Template
+# Ruby Exercise Temperature Spread

-This is a blank project you can use to craft your own Ruby projects for exercises and assessments.
+This is the gSchool assessment, finished.
+Hope I did it correctly.

 #### Gems